Ben Bowden: Tampa Bay Rays

 On April 29, 2022, Bowden was claimed off waivers by the Tampa Bay Rays.
 In eight games for the Triple-A Durham Bulls, he posted a 1.80 ERA with a 3–0 record in 10 innings.
 He was designated for assignment on May 31.
 He cleared waivers and was sent outright to Triple-A Durham on June 4.

 San Francisco Giants

 On July 24, 2022, Bowden was traded by the Rays to the San Francisco Giants.
-He elected free agency on November 10, 2022.
+In 22 games for the Triple–A Sacramento River Cats, he struggled to a 7.07 ERA with 41 strikeouts across 28 innings of work.
+Bowden elected free agency following the season on November 10.